FTIR spectroscopy

 FTIR is a versatile analytical tool for material characterization, capable of identifying chemical components in solid, aqueous, and gaseous matrices.
 Some popular applications of FTIR in different industries and fields of research include the following:

-• Identifying microplastics in water and other environmental samples.
+Identifying microplastics in water, other environmental samples, and complex biological matrices (using FTIR microscopy).
 The results are expressed as particle counts by plastic type and size range.

 FTIR can also be coupled with a thermogravimetric analysis (TGA) to characterize the gases that are released when a sample is heated.
 This is called evolved gas analysis (EGA).